-The 2014 Snow and Ice Management Conference and Expo, hosted by the Snow & Ice Sector Group of the Landscape Ontario Horticultural Trades cheap jerseys Association, will be held September 16 in Milton, Ontario.
-The event will feature conference sessions on material reduction Michigan best practices, material supply lessons learned from the 2013-2014 winter, and several other topics, as well as a trade show, exhibits and outdoor demonstration.
+The 2014 Snow and Ice Management Conference and Expo, hosted by the Snow & Ice Sector Group of the Landscape Ontario Horticultural Trades Association, will be held September 16 in Milton, Ontario.
+The event will feature conference sessions on material reduction best practices, material supply lessons learned from the 2013-2014 winter, and several other topics, as well as a trade show, exhibits and outdoor demonstration.
 Details.

 Western Snow & Ice Conference & Roadeo

 APWA’s Western Snow & Ice Conference will be held September 24-26 in Loveland, Colorado.
-With the theme “There’s No Business Like Snow Business,” the conference will feature a variety of education, training and roundtable sessions, as well as an exhibition with double the novelist space of previous years.
+With the theme “There’s No Business Like Snow Business,” the conference will feature a variety of education, training and roundtable sessions, as well as an exhibition with double the space of previous years.
 The National Snow Roadeo, held during the conference, will test the skills and knowledge of equipment operators from around the country.
 Details.

 Transportation Research Board Annual Meeting

 The 94th Annual Transportation Research Board Meeting will be held January 11-15, 2015, in Washington, D.C. at its new venue, the Walter E. Washington Convention Center.
 With the theme “Corridors to the Future: Transportation and Technology,” the meeting will include more than 4,500 presentations in nearly 800 sessions and workshops, including sessions sponsored by the Committee on Winter Maintenance.
 Approximately 12,000 transportation professionals from around the world are expected to attend.
 Meeting registration and hotel reservations through the TRB Housing Bureau will open in September.
 Details.